squ1rrel-ctf/squ1rrel.dev/_posts/2023-11-23-blackhatmea-babysbx.md

 ![SSEregisters](/assets/blackhatmea/zerodaytea/SSEregisters.webp)
 While all the main registers have been reset, the SSE registers that libc uses for SIMD optimization (such as `xxm0`, `ymm0`, etc.) have been untouched and it looks like they contain some heap addresses.

-While getting ELF base from these random heap addresses would still require some offset checking, it's a lot simpler than bruteforcing the way I did.
-Regardless, I think the `brk` + `nanosleep` trick is a good one to remember for the future.
+On top of that, seccomp rules are stored in the heap and these rules contain the address of "/bin/id" as shown earlier.
+With this known heap address, it's possible to iterate over and find where these rules are stored and get the address of ALLOWED EXE.
+Thanks to [disconnect3d](https://twitter.com/disconnect3d_pl) from justCatTheFish and [nobodyisnobody](https://twitter.com/_Nobodyisnobody) from Sand Swimmers for pointing this out to me.
+A good bit simpler than what I did but I still think the `brk` + `nanosleep` trick is a good one to remember for the future.
 ## Writing to BSS

 Now that we have ELF base we know the address of the `ALLOWED_EXE` variable we're trying to control.
 It's time to find a way to write to it.